 The attitude of a vehicle (more precisely the heading and pitch angles) can be determined from the orientation of the baseline between two antennas attached to the vehicle.
-These two antennas must be connected to two receivers configured in moving-base RTK operation.
+These two antennas can be connected to two receivers configured in moving-base RTK operation (moving-base attitude), or to a single multi-antenna receiver (multi-antenna attitude).
 Use the command setGNSSAttitude to enable attitude determination.

+In multi-antenna attitude, Antenna should be set to Aux1 to specify the relative position of the aux1 antenna with respect to the main antenna.
 In moving-base attitude, setAntennaLocation should be invoked at the rover receiver with the Antenna argument set to Base to specify the relative position of the base antenna with respect to the rover antenna.

-In auto mode, the receiver determines the attitude angles assuming that the baseline between the antenna ARPs is parallel to the longitudinal axis of the vehicle, and that the base antenna is in front of the rover antenna (i.e. towards the direction of movement).
+In auto mode, the receiver determines the attitude angles assuming that the baseline between the antenna ARPs is parallel to the longitudinal axis of the vehicle, and that the aux1/base antenna is in front of the main/rover antenna (i.e. towards the direction of movement).
 The length of the baseline is automatically computed by the receiver, and the baseline may be flexible.
 The DeltaX, DeltaY and DeltaZ arguments are ignored in auto mode.

-In manual mode, the user can specify the exact position of the base antenna with respect to the rover antenna in the vehicle reference frame.
+In manual mode, the user can specify the exact position of the aux1/base antenna with respect to the main/rover antenna in the vehicle reference frame.
 Selecting manual mode implies that the baseline is rigid.
 The DeltaX, DeltaY and DeltaZ coordinates are ARP-to-ARP.